Design Thinking: The Power of Customer-centric Approach to Problem Solving

 Results of the study showed that design-focused businesses like Apple, Coca-Cola, Nike, and Procter & Gamble exceeded the performance of most S&P 500 companies by an astounding 219% over the last ten years.
 This has led to more organizations becoming interested in design thinking – a framework that designers use to solve problems.

 When faced with a problem, a person’s first reaction is to solve it.
 But there are some who question how the problem came about in the first place; believing that doing this will help in the development of a good solution.
 This is essentially what Design Thinking is about.
-When the principles of design are adapted to strategy and innovation, the chances of discovering a worthwhile solution dramatically increases.
+When the principles of design are adapted to strategy and innovation, the chances of discovering a worthwhile solution dramatically increase.

 Understanding the Principles of Design Thinking